AlexiaJM/score_sde_fast_sampling/README.md

 ## 2021-09-21: Using the GottaGoFast sampler in Torch
 If you want the PyTorch version, please use https://github.com/yang-song/score_sde_pytorch/blob/main/sde_lib.py along with my modified version of https://github.com/yang-song/score_sde_pytorch/blob/main/sampling.py which is here: https://github.com/AlexiaJM/score_sde_fast_sampling/blob/main/sde_sampling_torch.py.

+Notes:
+- I removed the other methods pc methods in this new file, feel free to add them back based on https://github.com/yang-song/score_sde_pytorch/blob/main/sampling.py
+- I removed a lot of options which were unnecessary from the algorithm to simplify things

 ## To run the experiments in the paper

 See the [requirements](https://github.com/AlexiaJM/score_sde_fast_sampling/blob/main/requirements.txt).